apigear-io/apigear-docs/content/en/objectapi/overview.md

 version: 1.0
 ---

-ObjectAPI is an interface specification to describe your boundaries of your software modules in an object format.
+ObjectAPI is an interface specification to describe the boundaries of your software modules in an object format.

-ObjectAPI sees the world as a set of interface modules, which form together a interface layer.
+ObjectAPI sees the world as a set of interface modules, which together form an interface layer.
 Each module is encapsulated in one ObjectAPI document.

 The specification describes the details how to write such a ObjectAPI document.